Release and Empowerment Protocol:

 The following videos demonstrate the potential for healing sugar addiction.
 The demonstrations involve segments of the Release and Empowerment Protocol.
 The protocol in its entirety includes a desensitization/cognitive-behavioral process.

-Doughnut Addition: Part 1
+Doughnut Addiction: Part 1

-Doughnut Addition: Part 2
+Doughnut Addiction: Part 2

 SUGAR: AN ADDICTIVE DRUG